core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 # IANA Considerations

-## CoAP option: Uri-Path-Abbr {#iana-option}
+## CoAP option: Uri-Path-Abbrev {#iana-option}

 IANA is requested to enter an one option into the CoAP Option Numbers registry in the CoRE Parameters group:

 * Number: CPA13
-* Name: Uri-Path-Abbr
+* Name: Uri-Path-Abbrev
 * Reference: this document

-## Uri-Path-Abbr registry {#iana-reg}
+## Uri-Path-Abbrev registry {#iana-reg}

 IANA is requested to establish a new registry in the CoRE parameters group:
-Values of the first Uri-Path-Abbr option in a CoAP request correspond to a URI path according to this registry.
+Values of the first Uri-Path-Abbrev option in a CoAP request correspond to a URI path according to this registry.

 The policy for adding any value is IETF Review (as described in {{?RFC8126}}).
 Change control for the registry follows this document's publication stream.